francescov1/mongoose-tsgen/README.md

   $ mtgen [MODEL_PATH]

 OPTIONS
   -c, --config=config     [default: ./] Path of `mtgen.config.json` or its root folder.
 CLI flag
                           options will take precendence over settings in `mtgen.config.json`.

   -d, --dry-run           Print output rather than writing to file.

   -h, --help              Show CLI help

-  -i, --imports=import   Custom import statements to add to the output file.
+  -i, --imports=imports   Custom import statements to add to the output file.
 Useful if you use
                           third-party types in your mongoose schema definitions.
 For multiple imports, specify this flag more than once.

-  -o, --output=output    [default: ./src/interfaces] Path of output file to write generated typings.
+  -o, --output=output     [default: ./src/interfaces] Path of output file containing generated typings.
                           If a folder path is passed, the generator will create a `mongoose.gen.ts` file in the specified folder.

   -p, --project=project   [default: ./] Path of `tsconfig.json` or its root folder.

   --debug                 Print debug information if anything isn't working

   --no-format             Disable formatting generated files with prettier.

+  --no-populate-overload  Disable augmenting mongoose with Query.populate overloads (the overloads narrow
+                          the return type of populated documents queries).
 ```

 Specify the directory of your Mongoose schema definitions using `MODEL_PATH`.
 If left blank, all sub-directories will be searched for `models/*.ts` (ignores `index.ts` files).
 Files found are expected to export a Mongoose model.